nel023/proxmox-wazuh-soc-lab/07-detection-use-cases/file-integrity-monitoring.md

 File creation/modification events appear in Wazuh Dashboard under Endpoint Security → File Integrity Monitoring.
 Due to Windows agent behavior, alerts may appear with a short delay.

 ![Windows FIM](/assets/screenshots/wazuh/fim-windows.png)
-> *Image above is an example of syscheck event in Wazuh File Integrity Monitoring Dashboard.
+> *Image above is an example of syscheck events in Wazuh File Integrity Monitoring Dashboard.
 Folder and file names may be different depending on your setup*

 ## Ubuntu FIM Configuration